Does Renters Insurance Cover Theft?

 How much will renters insurance cover after a theft?

-You’ll need to set your renters personal property limit high enough to cover your most expensive or valuable items should they be stolen from your home.
-Renters insurance will reimburse you for your stolen items on an actual cash value basis — which deducts for depreciation.
+2. Renters insurance will reimburse you for your stolen items on an actual cash value basis, which deducts depreciation.

 Sub-limit Property Limitations